Alethio36/mediastack/docs/roadmap.md

   runs stack commands.
 Until the gate exists (and for installs that choose Wizarr, which has none): Apprise not published over HTTPS and its port on 127.0.0.1 only; the panel behind OliveTin's local-user login.
-- **SSO: authentik** *(decided Sept 2026; build after migrate)* — reasoning and per-app evidence in [watchlist.md](watchlist.md#identity--sso).
+- **SSO: authentik** *(decided Sept 2026; part of the MVP — before migrate)* — reasoning and per-app evidence in [watchlist.md](watchlist.md#identity--sso).
 Build order:
-  1. The DB-backed service pattern (PostgreSQL-aware `backup`, migration-aware `update`) — authentik is its first user.
+  1. *Done:* shard support in the tooling (members, whole-shard verbs, CI rules).
-  2. The account model is either/or: `enable authentik` refuses while Wizarr is on and the reverse, `configure` asks which one, doctor fails both enabled.
+  2. *Done:* `authentik.yml` — server, worker and its own PostgreSQL (pinned), secrets generated at the first `up` and refused if a database exists without them, the first admin created at first start (`credentials`), `portal.<domain>`, the API on 127.0.0.1 only.
+Upgrades walk its releases one at a time and never go back (`AUTHENTIK_RELEASES`; the release is recorded beside the database, so a restore point brings the right mark back).
+Backups are the existing cold restore points (the stack stops; a stopped PostgreSQL copies consistently).
+The account model is either/or, declared by `mediastack.conflicts`: `enable` refuses the second, `configure` asks which one, doctor fails both enabled.
-  3. `authentik.yml`, one shard (server, worker, PostgreSQL, LDAP outpost), set up from shipped blueprints: invitation signup into `media-users`, household users external with a default application, dashboard cards with setup text, `admins` for the gated tools.
+  3. Blueprints: invitation signup into `media-users`, household users external with a default application, dashboard cards with setup text, `admins` for the gated tools.
+The LDAP outpost comes with Jellyfin (5).
   4. The `mediastack.auth` label on every web interface (`native` / `gate` /
      `open`, exception paths), CI-enforced; gated tools on 127.0.0.1 ports with their own login set to trust the gate; the gate's Traefik rules generated